adamjhc/stream-vertex-cover/weekly_log.md

   - 10-15 presentation/demo
   - 5 mins for questions
 - Not directly assessed
-  - making an impression of your project will help them form at opinion
+  - making an impression of your project will help them form an opinion

 #### Presentation